StewartLynch/FileManager-Extension/ReadMe.md

 print(FileManager().docDirPath())
 ```

-This will display the path to the simulator's Document directory in the console
+This will display the path to the simulator's Document directory in the console as soon as your application loads.
+That way you get quick access to any documents that you have stored there.
+It also gets you quick access to the **Library/Application Support** where your CoreData SQLite databases are stored.

 ![image-20191130140051033](image-20191130140051033.png)